gis-ops/tutorials/pgrouting/pgrouting-speedups.md

   ON   di.edge = pt.id;
 ```

-This runs in about 5 seconds, another 8 seconds cut from our previous query.
+This runs in about 5 seconds, another 8 seconds cut from our previous query!

+### Speed Ups #3 and #4: Spatial Indices and Clusters

 Now as far as the query goes, we have exhausted our repertoire, but there is still untapped potential in PostGIS indices: pgRouting does create indices on the `source`, `target` and `id` columns, but no spatial indices on the geometry column.
 We can create one ourselves by running the following line:

 ```sql
 CREATE INDEX ON norcal_2po_4pgr USING gist(geom_way);